cbeuw/GoQuiet/README.md

 `make client` or `make server`

-or use the automated script [here](https://gist.github.com/cbeuw/327173c0825a3f76679d063135cc29df) to build shadowsocks-libev and GoQuiet from source.
+or use the automated script [here](https://gist.github.com/cbeuw/327173c0825a3f76679d063135cc29df) to build shadowsocks-libev and GoQuiet server from source.

 ## Usage